Taricha: Toxicity

 All species within the genus Taricha possess the biotoxin tetrodotoxin.
 However, toxicity varies between species and between populations within a species.
 In general, the rough-skinned newt is the most toxic species.
-Their populations in northern Oregon are more toxic than those from California and Washington.
+Their populations in coastal Oregon and the San Francisco Bay Area are more toxic than those from Washington and elsewhere in California.
 Those on Vancouver Island, in British Columbia, possess little or no tetrodotoxin.

 Taricha newts can be lethal to humans if ingested, and at least one human fatality occurred in Oregon from eating a rough-skinned newt.
 Eastern newts of the genus Notophthalmus (= Diemictylus of earlier authors) also secrete tetrodotoxin, but in lesser amounts.
 When handling Taricha specimens, the toxins should not be allowed to come in contact with broken skin or mucous membranes.
 Proper hand washing after handling should prevent any problems with ingestion of tetrodotoxin (as well as infection from Salmonella which newts may carry), though some individuals are known to be allergic to skin contact with the toxin.